outlearn-content/outlearn-olp-spec/olp-spec.md

 #### Packaged Modules

 You may also declare sub-modules in your package directly.
-To embed them, reference the OLP json or the OLM markdown file location in the JSON section:
+To embed them, reference the OLP json or the OLM markdown file location in the JSON section and provide a contentType field ( either outlearn/olm or outlearn/olp ):

 ```json
 {